2-alchemists/krossboard-docs/content/docs/faq.md

   name: krossboard
 ```

-Any KUBECONFIG file with credentials allowing this minimum set of permissions is sufficient for a Krossboard instance.
+Any KUBECONFIG file with credentials allowing this minimum set of permissions should be sufficient.

-## How autodiscovery work against managed Kubernetes (GKE, AKS, EKS)
+## How does autodiscovery work with managed Kubernetes (GKE, AKS, EKS)
 When deployed to automatically discover and handle managed Kubernetes (GKE, AKS, EKS), Krossboard requires appropriate cloud IAM permissions.
 These are read-only permissions.
 You can review the [setup scripts](https://github.com/2-alchemists/krossboard/tree/master/tooling-scripts/setup) to get more details.